June 21, 2018

 “Leave it,” my Friend says to me over and over.
 Because I, too, am picking up scents all around me that I want to chase – like the worry over this or the habit of thinking along these lines.
-Temptation to chase my way down a thought path I’ve been over again and again that’s never gotten my anywhere but that I’ve gotten so used to following that I barely even notice it’s what I’m thinking about.
+Temptation to chase my way down a thought path I’ve been on again and again that’s never gotten me anywhere but that I’ve gotten so used to following, I barely even notice it’s what I’m thinking about.

 And my Friend knows full well that for me to CHOOSE to give in to this particular temptation means I’m getting off MY path, and am I really willing to keep making that choice?

 So as we’re becoming more and more aware of how our thoughts impact, and even create, the experience of our lives . . . “leave it” – two little words to remind you in each moment that YOU get to make that choice.
 And that you get to make it repeatedly until a new habit is created and you don’t (sigh of relief) have to chase those things around anymore.
 Phew.

 Off to tai chi class I go, not knowing that I am about to take away something completely unexpected.
 Yes, I’ll be learning a form that I have wanted to learn for a really long time, and I’m eager for the experience, but what I don’t know is that my teacher will say, on day one, in our very first interaction, something so simple that he’s said a thousand times before, that I’ll take away and manage to turn into my very own practice.

 My tai chi teacher comes over to me, the beginning student.
 Holds the fingertips of my hand up to cue me to let my elbow and shoulder drop.

 “Relax,” he says.

 I am, I think, and try to relax, but he sees through it.

 “Relax more,” he says.